 "Skepticality" is a podcast from Michael Shermer's Skeptics Society that, several times a month, presents opinions challenging mainstream ideas.
 This episode features an interview with author Victor Stenger ("God and the Folly of Faith: the Incompatibility of Science and Religion").
 After broadcast, this show will be a podcast from this website: click on Talk Shows--Monday Forum--(select date).

 Kick off your Labor Day Weekend with a salute to working people on "Theme Attic" Thursday, 10AM-Noon, August 30!

-It's the time of the year when people of all ages might actually wish for something.
-"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, takes a non-definitive look at songs about "wishes" and throws in some Christmas songs for good measure!
-Join host DJ Phil Maq on Thursday, December 8th at 10:00 AM for his clever and unusual takes on music!
+"Theme Attic", the radio show that picks themes and plays music from a variety of genres about selected subjects, will feature songs about working people and other topics for the Labor Day Weekend!
+Join host DJ Phil Maq, for his clever and unusual takes on music!

 This week's choices for most interesting podcasts from the internet: (1) from Philosophy Talk--"The Moral Costs of Climate Change" and (2) from Freakonomics Radio--"The Season of Death."
 This show is archived on this website as a podcast, too, for listening anytime after broadcast: click on Talk Shows--Monday Forum--(select date).